sunfounder/thales_kit/docs/source/_build/html/_sources/Microchip - 74HC595.rst.txt

 * `Binary number - Wikipedia <https://en.wikipedia.org/wiki/Binary_number>`_

+* :ref:`74HC595`

 Let's use it.

 Wiring
 -------------------

-74HC595 is a 16-pin IC with a semi-circular notch on one side (usually the left side of the label).
+The 74HC595 is a 16-pin IC with a semi-circular notch on one side (usually the left side of the label).
+With the notch facing upwards, its pins are shown in the diagram below.
-The ordering rule of the pins is to count from the slot counterclockwise, in other words, the left side of the slot is the first pin.
-With the notch facing upward, the meaning of its pins is shown in the figure below.

 .. image:: img/74hc595_1.png